ArtifexSoftware/mupdf.js/docs/how-to-guide/node/annotations/getting-started/index.rst

 Common Annotation Methods
 --------------------------------------------

 The following list shows some of the most commonly used methods to work with annotations.
-This list is *not exhaustive* - see the `PDFAnnotation class`_ for the full **API**.
+This list is *not exhaustive* - see the :doc:`../../../../classes/PDFAnnotation` for the full **API**.

 Get the Annotation Type